Barbara M. Lynn

-Barbara M. G. Lynn (born September 19, 1952) is a United States district judge of the United States District Court for the Northern District of Texas, with chambers in Dallas, Texas.
+Barbara M. G. Lynn (born September 19, 1952) is a former United States district judge of the United States District Court for the Northern District of Texas, with chambers in Dallas, Texas from 1999 to 2025.

 Early life and education

-Born in Binghamton, New York, Lynn received a Bachelor of Arts degree from University of Virginia in 1973.
+Born in Binghamton, New York, Lynn received a Bachelor of Arts degree from University of Virginia in 1973 where she was the first woman member of the Jefferson Literary and Debating Society.
 She received a Juris Doctor from Southern Methodist University Dedman School of Law in 1976.

-Professional career
+Career

 Lynn was in private practice from 1976 to 1999 at the law firm Carrington Coleman in Dallas.
-Lynn was the firm's first female associate (1976–1982) and then became the firm's first female partner (1983–1999) prior to joining the bench.
+Lynn was the firm's first female associate, from 1976 to 1982, and then became the firm's first female partner, from 1983 to 1999, prior to joining the bench.

 Federal judicial service

-On March 25, 1999, Lynn was nominated by President Bill Clinton to a seat on the United States District Court for the Northern District of Texas vacated by Harry Barefoot Sanders, Jr. She was confirmed by the United States Senate on November 17, 1999 and received her commission on November 22, 1999.
+On March 25, 1999, Lynn was nominated by President Bill Clinton to a seat on the United States District Court for the Northern District of Texas vacated by Barefoot Sanders.
+She was confirmed by the United States Senate on November 17, 1999, and received her commission on November 22, 1999.
 On May 1, 2016, she became the chief judge of the Northern District of Texas, the first woman to hold the position.
 Her term as chief judge ended on September 6, 2022.
+She assumed senior status on May 15, 2023, and retired from the court on August 1, 2025.

 Notable cases

 Dallas Mayor corruption

 Lynn was the presiding judge in the case of former Dallas Mayor Pro-Tempore Don Hill.
-Hill, and his wife Sheila Farrington Hill were sentenced on February 26, 2010 after being convicted on bribery and money laundering charges.
+Hill, and his wife Sheila Farrington Hill were sentenced on February 26, 2010, after being convicted on bribery and money laundering charges.
 Don Hill was sentenced to eighteen years in prison while his wife was sentenced to nine years in prison.
 The judge called the actions "a betrayal to our city".